sahtcarneiro/DataAnalytics-MartechAcademy/Projetos de Análise de Dados/Projeto Cenipa/ReadME.md

 # Análise de Dados do Cenipa

 Essa análise de usou como base dados do Cenipa, disponibilizado pelo bootcamp, onde continha dados dos acidentes e incidentes aéreos no Brasil.
+<a href="https://lookerstudio.google.com/s/t02oR40qX0A"> Dashboard da Análise </a>

 ## Projeto